hassnainabass/UsersPermissions/README.md

 	```
 	Plugin::load('UsersPermissions', ['routes' => true]);
 	```
-* Open console/terminal and run the following migration: please make sure to load migration plugin
+* Open console/terminal and run the following migration,please make sure to load migration plugin first
 	```
 	bin/cake migrations migrate -p UsersPermissions
 	```
-	It will create a table named "user_permissions" in database.
+	It will create a table named "user_permissions" in database using default database connection configured in config/app.php of your cake php installation.

-* Change the route for your plugin GUI in plugins/UserPermissions/config/routes.php By default it is domain.com/users-permissions
+* Change the route for your plugin GUI in **plugins/UserPermissions/config/routes.php** , By default it is domain.com/users-permissions

 	```
 	Router::plugin(